-All staff receive training in fire evacuation procedures through the fire practice, TES online training, the Fire Action Notices and the 'Action in Case of Fire' instructions ('Fire Regulations').
+All staff receive training in fire evacuation procedures through the fire practice, the Fire Action Notices and the 'Action in Case of Fire' instructions ('Fire Regulations') which are circulated to staff periodically and are on the website.

-The School ensures safety of staff by maintaining fire detection equipment, enabling the safe evacuation of the building (tested through fire practices) and ensuring steps taken in part A to reduce fire risk are undertaken.
+The Schools ensure the safety of staff by maintaining fire detection equipment, enabling the safe evacuation of the building (tested through fire practices) and ensuring steps taken in part A to reduce fire risk are undertaken.

-All visitors are accompanied by a member of staff, Fire Action Notices are displayed throughout the School and fire evacuation information is available at the sign in point at reception.
+All visitors are accompanied by a member of staff, Fire Action Notices are displayed throughout the Schools and fire evacuation information is available at the sign in point at reception.